 We are dedicated to bringing back some old nomadic tent forms, true to the work of our dear friend Peter Alford Andrews, who studied and documented nomadic tent architecture.
 We seek to make a fusion of innovation, modern materials and traditional design.

 As we have worked with so many projects over the years, we also developed an array of business plans for some of the new tents we are working on.
 We invite you to talk to us if you want to have new tent designs or are attracted to create a new business in hospitality or even in manufacturing nomadic structures, as it is possible we can even help you into work.

-In short, the elements we aim to resolve with our Hand Made Hand project, is a sort of poetry in motion, bringing all the elements into one pot: economic needs, tent design, manufacturing, rural living and running a business, but above all it is a hand made revolution that brings making back into our own hands.
+The Hand Made Hand project, is a sort of poetry in motion, bringing all the elements into one pot: economic needs, tent design, manufacturing, rural living and running a business, but above all it is a hand made revolution that brings making back into our own hands.